kylegwilliam/byu-cs324/hw-sockets/README.md

 In the next steps, you will be experimenting with UDP sockets on the client and server side, using the `client` and `server` programs, respectively.

-In the top-left "remote" pane, run the the following command:
+In the left "remote" pane, run the the following command:

 ```bash
 $ ./server -4 port